libtcod/libtcod/README.md

 Various C/C++ sample projects are included within the repository which can be used as examples of various features.

-Keep in mind that as a C++14 library, you will need to distribute the appropriate runtime with your program such as the [Visual Studio 2015 runtimes](https://www.microsoft.com/en-us/download/details.aspx?id=53587) or else the program will fail to run.
-This is required even when using Python.
+Keep in mind that as a C++ library, you may need to distribute the appropriate runtime with your program such as the [Visual Studio 2015 runtimes](https://www.microsoft.com/en-us/download/details.aspx?id=53587) or else the program will fail to run.

 For those who wish to program in Python you can install python-tcod using [this installation guide](https://python-tcod.readthedocs.io/en/latest/installation.html).